casoe/fhem-signal-docker/README.md

 For source and license of the lib libsignal_jni.so see https://github.com/signalapp/libsignal-client

-The native library for the Signal messenger (armv7/armhf) are taken from here: https://github.com/exquo/signal-libs-build
+The native library for the Signal messenger (armv7/armhf) is taken from here: https://github.com/exquo/signal-libs-build